 It is not anticipated that any information will be disclosed to overseas recipients other than those in Australia in accordance with this policy.
 If this were to change this page will be updated.

 If you decide to become a member of the APA, and we hope that you do, the APA will ask you for additional personal details.
-You may also opt to provide the APA with more information such as special interest areas you may have where you are employed and your date of birth.
-Relevant information is disclosed to the public on the internet via the APA's 'Find a Physio' online searchable database only.
+You may also opt to provide the APA with more information such as special interest areas you may have, where you are employed and your date of birth.
+In these circumstances, relevant information is disclosed to the public on the internet via the APA's 'Find a Physio' online searchable database only.
 You must approve the use of your details on this database.
-Whether you decide to use this service is your choice.
+Whether you decide to use this APA service is your choice.

 Your information is stored on the APA's server located in a secure data housing facility.
-While, it is important to recognise that "perfect security" does not exist on the internet, the APA is committed to using industry standard mechanisms to safeguard the confidentiality of your personal information such as firewalls and Secure Socket Layers.
+While, it is important to recognise that "perfect security" does not exist on the internet, the APA is committed to using industry standard mechanisms to safeguard the confidentiality of your personal information such as firewalls, data encryption and Secure Socket Layers.
 In addition, the APA has implemented reasonable security measures to detect fraudulent identity verification activity and to prevent unauthorised access to or deletion of personal information in order to minimise cybersecurity risk.

-The APA does not permanently store credit card information anywhere on this site.
+The APA does not permanently store credit card information including anywhere on the APA website.

 The APA has a strong commitment to protecting your privacy and ensuring the confidentiality and security of personal information provided to the APA by you.
-As an organisation with an annual turnover of more than $3 million, the APA is required to comply with the Privacy Act 1988 as amended by the Privacy Amendment (Enhancing Privacy Protection) Act 2012 (Cth) and as otherwise amended from time to time, and applicable United States and Canadian privacy and data protection laws.
+As an organisation with an annual turnover of more than $3 million, the APA is required to comply with the Australian Privacy Act 1988 (Cth) as amended by the Privacy Amendment (Enhancing Privacy Protection) Act 2012 (Cth) and as otherwise amended from time to time, and applicable United States and Canadian privacy and data protection laws.

 Information you have provided to the APA is used to:

-Please do not hesitate to contact us if you have a concern or issue in relation to how we collect, store, use or disclose your personal information.
+Please do not hesitate to contact the APA if you have a concern or issue in relation to how it collects, stores, uses or discloses your information and data.

-If your concern relates to your APA membership or another APA function or service please contact us by email to email@example.com or call or mail us at the following address:
+If your concern relates to your APA membership or another APA service please contact us by email to email@example.com or call or mail us as follows: